jiricodes/nss-cloud/docs/report.md

 ## 8 Evaluation
-	Methodology used for evaluating the system performance, and the key results Needs ALOT of polishing

-- hardware resource usage (idle and under load)
-- latency, throughput / bandwidth?
-- user experience testing

 We evaluated our system performance using two different testing setups.

 ### 8.1 Tools and setup
-### 8.2 Test results

 For the first test we used [ApacheBench](https://httpd.apache.org/docs/current/programs/ab.html) (AB) which is free, open source command line program designed to test web servers.
 The test aims to measure how the server works under load.
 The test was invoked with
 ```